 – Scott Gottlieb, FDA Commissioner, M.D.

-With some food labels up to 20 years old now, the FDA has created the Nutrition Facts Label Rule and Serving Size Rule to provide the public with more current information.
+With some food label fact requirements up to 20 years old now, the FDA has created the Nutrition Facts Label Rule and Serving Size Rule to provide the public with more current information.
 This information is a result of scientific findings, nutrition and public health research, dietary recommendations, and public input.
 Among the groups taken into account when considering this change include the World Health Organization, Institute of Medicine, the American Academy of Pediatrics, and the American Heart Association.

 Nutrition Facts Label Final Rule